anarkrypto/anonpoll/README.md

 The monorepo contains 1 package and 1 app:

-- `packages/chain` contains everything related to your app-chain
+- `packages/chain` contains everything related to our app-chain
+- `packages/core` contains the core logic of ZeroPoll
+- `packages/react` contains hooks and a contex provider to implement ZeroPoll in a React app
+- `apps/ipfs-storage` contains a simple IPFS storage node service
-- `apps/web` contains a web UI that connects to your app-chain sequencer
+- `apps/web` contains the web interface for ZeroPoll

 **Prerequisites:**